We don’t support this browser anymore.

 If Whitbread can reproduce Premier Inn's success in Germany, this is potentially a bigger growth opportunity.
 It has a much smaller footprint here and is yet to turn a profit.
 About 60% of rooms in Germany are run by private hotels - we think there's opportunity for an experienced hotelier like Premier Inn to establish a foothold.
 But it could be a while before Germany makes meaningful profits.

-The balance sheet is also in good health.
+The balance sheet is also in reasonable shape.
 That's helped by the fact the group owns over half its hotels, rather than leasing them.
-What's more, its considerable re-investment plans of around £0.5bn for the current year should be fully funded by cash flows.
+What's more, its considerable re-investment plans of around £0.6bn for the current year should be fully funded by cash flows and disposals of non-core assets.
 This also helps feed into the group's ability to pay a dividend and supports ongoing share buybacks.
 As ever no pay-outs to shareholders are guaranteed.

 We're impressed with Whitbread's continued progress and see long-term potential for both organic growth and further consolidation.
 The valuation sits below the long-term average and in our view, isn't overly demanding.
 However, the near-term challenges of an economic slowdown remain very real.
 Investors should be prepared for some ups and downs.